lz2510/Tech/Behavior.md

 ## Common questions to ask

+## Can you introduce the engineering team?
+What's the develop progress?

 ### what's the expecation of this position or what's the responsibility of this role?

 ## Common Questions to be asked